 How often should I water my garden?

 Most plants need about an inch of water per week from rainfall or irrigation.
 However, this can vary depending on the type of plant, soil type, and climate.
-Watering your plants deeply is essential, allowing the water to soak into the soil.
+Watering your plants profoundly is essential, allowing the water to soak into the soil.
 Avoid overwatering, as this can lead to root rot and other problems.

 What should I do if pests or diseases are a problem in my garden?